DavideGianessi/beaver-triplets-generation-with-weak-binding-AVSS/docs/making_a_protocol.md

   Starts a new subprotocol.

 - `self.stop()`
-  Ensures the protocol is no longer useful to anyone else before calling this (e.g., it has already sent all messages it could).
+  Ensure the protocol is no longer useful to anyone else before calling this (e.g., it has already sent all messages it could).
   Follow with `return` to terminate execution of the handler.

 - `self.stop_subprotocol()`
-  Ensures the subprotocol is no longer useful to anyone else before calling this (e.g., in VSS, that broadcast is not in the star sent by the dealer).
+  Ensure the subprotocol is no longer useful to anyone else before calling this (e.g., in VSS, that broadcast is not in the star sent by the dealer).

 - `self.return_result(result_dict)`
   Sends the result to the parent protocol’s handler.
   This should only be called once.
-  **Note:** It does not stop the protocol; you must call `self.stop()` explicitly.
+  **Note:** It does not stop the protocol; if needed, you must call `self.stop()` explicitly.

 - `self.send_message(to, message_name, data)`
   Sends a message to another party.